 Bo was raised in a home with a 5 yo, a toddler and a newborn baby.
 As he got bigger.... and bigger..... and bigger(!) he became a little much for the small kids.
 Mom was also very busy with little ones and unable to provide Bo with the structure he needed.
-Because he's a special boy with special needs, we prefer a home with adults only for this big teddy-bear.
+Because of his size and strength, we prefer a home with older kids or adults for this sweetheart.

 Behavior with other dogs:

 Bo is kept separate from the dogs at the shelter.
-While we don't think a home with adult dogs would be a good thing for him, we believe Bo would love to have a little puppy sister.
+While we don't think a home with adult dogs would be a good thing for him, we believe Bo would love to have a younger sister.
 Otherwise, he should be an only pet.

 Note that we have taken him on walks with a young female and he was fine with her.
 He seemed more focused on the walk than to interact with her but showed no sign of aggression.
 He does react if he see dogs in the window though.
 He doesn't fence fight with other dogs unless they start it.
 In such case, he's a willing participant.

 We don't recommend a home with small animals, such as cats.